syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Overview.md

 * Allows you to map data from the specified path, by achieving data binding concept.

-* Interactive zooming can be done with touch mode enabled that allows you to explore portions of large charts in more detail, with excellent performance.
+* Interactive zooming allows you to explore portions of large charts in more detail, with excellent performance.

-* When you need more information about particular segment in a chart, a little mouse over on the series provides much more information by including tooltip behavior.

 * Cartesian chart provides support for rendering multiple series at same time, with options to compare and visualize two different series simultaneously.